Further Counterexamples to Zarhin's conjecture about micro weights: On two Moduli Spaces

-The complex structure on the left hand side of \eqref{witz} needs an isomorphism $h$ between $\c^\times/\r^\times$ and the subgroup $\SO(2,\r)$ of $K_\infty$, so that $(\Res_{K/\q}H^\circ,h)$ becomes a Shimura datum with trivial weight homomorphism.
-In fact it turns out to be of Abelian type, so that the methods of \cite{kisin} clearly yield a scheme $\M$ satisfying \eqref{witz}.
-The conjectured characterization of its special fiber in terms of polarized Abelian $6$-folds with $\O_D$-action, i.e. \eqref{kott}, is inspired by the following naiv heuristic:\\
+The complex structure on \eqref{witz} requires a harmless choice of an identification $h:\C^\times/\r^\times\stackrel{\cong}{\rightarrow}\SO(2,\r)\subset K_\infty$, so that $(\Res_{K/\q}H^\circ,h)$ becomes a Shimura datum with trivial weight homomorphism.
+In fact it turns out to be of Abelian type, so that the methods of \cite{kisin} clearly yield an integral canonical model $\M$ over $\z_{(p)}\otimes\O_K$.
+The conjectured characterization of its special fiber in terms of polarized Abelian $6$-folds with $\O_D$-action, i.e. property (ii), is inspired by the following naive heuristic:\\